 3. He will send someone to help

-Because God is merciful and is the loving Father He will always send someone to assist and support you on the journey, someone who has walked the path before hand to guide you.
+Because God is merciful and is a loving Father He will always send someone to assist and support you on the journey, someone who has walked the path beforehand to guide you.
 Although sometimes the support may not always come in a physical person, He may guide you to read a book, listen to certain messages that are key to where you are going.

-I have found from my experience, especially over the last seven years, there has been in the most crucial times people (including books) who have crossed my path giving me support so that I transition from one season to the next.
-No… it hasn’t been smoothest and most direct route.
+I have found from my experience, especially over the last seven years, there have been in the most crucial times people (including books) who have crossed my path giving me support so that I can transition from one season to the next.
+No… it hasn’t been a smooth or the most direct route.
 But when I look back I can see the hand of God in it.

 Finally, know that it is God who started this journey in you.
 He knows exactly where you are and will l ensure you transition to the next season.